There are few things more frustrating then knee pain after cycling.

 If your saddle is too low, you’ll cycle with a significant amount of knee flexion (bent knee).This will put pressure on the joints and result in pain occurring at the front (anterior) of the knee.
 The same problems will occur if the saddle is too far forward.

-If the seat is too far back or too high, you’ll be over stretching the leg, and knee pain will manifest itself in the back (posterior) of the knee.
+If the seat is too far back or too high, you’ll be over stretching the leg, and pain will manifest itself in the back (posterior) of the knee.

 You’ll know if your seat is too high, as you’ll likely feel saddle discomfort.
 Discomfort will occur because your hips will constantly be moving over the seat to try and reach the pedals on either side.